 Avista's practice is to reward the achievement of specific performance goals as established in the annual short-term incentive plan.
 All executives receive annual performance reviews by their senior manager.
 At the beginning of each calendar year, the CEO creates specific performance targets and goals based on strategic goals set by the Company.
 The Compensation Committee reviews and approves the CEO's goals at its annual February Committee meeting and presents the goals to the full Board for their information.
 The Compensation Committee reviews the CEO's performance targets quarterly.
-At the end of the year, the Compensation Committee reviews the CEO's performance targets quarterly.
-At the end of the year, the Compensation Committee reviews the CEO's performance review process.
+At the end of the year, the Compensation Committee reviews the CEO's year-end results as part of his overall annual performance review process.
 The CEO's key performance goals for 2008 generally related to financial performance, safety targets, diversified energy resource management, business continuity planning, succession planning, governance, and customer value delivery.